rprinz08/f80/src/emulator/readme.md

       -l demo.bin
 ```

-After the emulator has started the monitor BIOS is shown.
-To start the binary in RAM enter `J8000`.
+After the emulator has started the monitor
+BIOS is shown.
+To start the binary in RAM
+enter `J8000`.

-To directly start the binary in RAM just omit loading the monitor.
+To directly start the binary in RAM just
+omit loading the monitor.

+*Note: Both scripts already include samples
+on how to load demo applications or Collapse
+OS.
+Just edit the scripts and uncomment what
+you want to run.
+Ensure that you have
+already built what you would run.*